 The Lloret De Mar Coastal Path

 For many visitors the coastal path, or “Beaches Walk”, is the obvious choice.
 This beautiful path along the rocky coastline is ideal for a short walk.
 Alternatively, you can follow the whole 9.4 km of the coastal path from Santa Cristina Beach to the Platja de Canyelles, coming inland for short sections where the path leaves the coast.
-Boats run from Lloret de Mar to both Santa Cristina and Canyelles, so there is no need to retrace your footsteps at the end.
+Boat trips run from Lloret de Mar to both Santa Cristina and Canyelles, so there is no need to retrace your footsteps at the end.

 Whichever part of the coastal path you take you will be assured of some wonderful scenery, with tall cliffs, secluded coves and wide views across the Mediterranean.
 And look out for places of interest as you go.
-Walking north you come to the modern but Gothic-style D’En Plaja Castle and the Iberian site of Turó Rodó.
+Walking in a northerly direction you come to the modern but Gothic-style D’En Plaja Castle and the Iberian site of Turó Rodó.
 And in the other direction you pass the famous statue of the Dona Marinera (created in 1966 to commemorate the town’s fishing industry) and the medieval castle of Sant Joan.

+More ambitious walkers are well catered for with a series of inland footpaths.
 Once you get into the open countryside you will find peaceful paths that pass through forests and alongside farmland.
 Here you are rewarded with wild flowers everywhere; look out too for birds, butterflies and the occasional small lizard.
-Most of these walks also take you past tiny chapels and historic hermitages.
+Many of the trails also take you past tiny chapels and historic hermitages.